Frequently Asked Questions

 What Taxes Does Allt Dearg Pay?

 Like all wind farms Allt Dearg is subject to Business / Non-Domestic Rates, the level of charge is calculated on the installed capacity and output (load factor) of the wind farm.
+As community owned projects Allt Dearg and Sròndoire qualify for partial rates relief.
 As an LLP, ADWF does not pay income tax, instead each of the partners is liable to pay income or corporation tax on their share of income.
 The Ardrishaig Community Trust ownership is structured in such a way that their income comes via a charitable donation from the Ardrishaig holding company, so benefits from charitable tax relief.

 Who Owns Sròndoire ?